nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The `PERSON_NUMBER` **must be a positive integer** 1, 2, 3, …​.
 * Unassigns a `Vendor` at the specified `PERSON_NUMBER` such that the `Person` is no longer a `Vendor`. `Tasks` can no longer be assigned to this `Person`.
-* No tasks should be assigned to the `Vendor` before it is unassigned.
+* No tasks should be assigned to the `Vendor` before they are unassigned.
 * However, if the specified `Vendor` has tasks assigned to them, you can use the label `f/` to force the removal of the vendor designation and remove all tasks currently assigned to that `Vendor`.
-* A regular contact can no longer have `Tasks` assigned them.

 Examples:
 * To remove a vendor designation from the first contact, enter the command: